What to Do When Spiders Get Inside Your Home

 Miss Muffet’s Revenge keeps spiders out of your home by creating an invisible barrier that spiders won’t cross.
 Spray it around the perimeter of your home in a 12-inch band until the surface is slightly wet.

-Leave the surface untouched for one week, and then go back and clean up any cobwebs.
+Once the surface is completely dry, go back and clean up any cobwebs.
 Miss Muffet’s Revenge will continue to keep spiders out of your home for up to 12 months after application.

 If you already have spiders in your home, you can use Miss Muffet’s Revenge as an indoor spider killer.
 To apply, spray a 4-inch band along the interior of your home in areas where spiders are a recurring problem.